jeguzzi/robomaster_ros/README.md

 ### ROS2 package

-Create a colcon package where you want to build the package, clone this repository, and built the packages.
+Create a `colcon` package where you want to build the packages, clone this repository, and built the packages.
 ```
 mkdir -p <ros2_ws>/src
 git clone https://github.com/jeguzzi/robomaster_ros.git